-On the book-to-film adaptation front, 2016 brought us movies for Call Me By Your Name, It, and Wonder.
+On the book-to-film adaptation front, 2017 brought us movies like Call Me By Your Name, It, and Wonder.
 Let's see what's on the horizon for 2018.

 10. The Little Stranger (August 31)

 Sarah Waters's thoroughly creepy gothic novel, which was a finalist for the Booker and one of PW's best books of 2009, is a natural fit for a film adaptation (another of her novels, Fingersmith, was the basis of Park Chan-Wook’s The Handmaiden), and this year will see Lenny Abrahamson (director of Room) bring it to the big screen.
 In the summer of 1947, Farady (Domhnall Gleeson), a country doctor, is called to care for a patient at Hundreds Hall, the declining estate where his mother once worked.
 There, he becomes involved with the Ayers family, who may be haunted by something more sinister than a dying way of life.
 The movie co-stars Ruth Wilson, Will Poulter, and Charlotte Rampling.